Best Crossbows Under $500 In 2025 Tested And Reviewed

 List Of The Best Crossbows Under $500

-The Wicked Ridge Rampage 360 is right in the sweet spot for beginners.
-Not only is it lightweight at just six pounds, but it's rated for 360 FPS, which is definitely powerful enough for serious hunting but not so much that a beginner can't handle it.
+Not only is it lightweight at just 5.8 pounds, but it's rated for 370 FPS, which is definitely powerful enough for serious hunting .
 Plus, it's ready for hunting right out of the box, making it one of the best entry-level crossbows on the market.

-However, the main reason the Rampage made the top spot is its value.
-Aside from being a top-quality model with impressive specs, it comes with accessories you rarely find on crossbows under $500.
-For example, the package includes a multi-line scope, three arrows and a quiver.
+However, the main reason the M-370 made the top spot is its value.
+Aside from being a top-quality model with impressive specs, it comes with all the accessories that you will need.
+For example, the crossbow package includes a multi-line scope, ACUdraw cocking device, and 3-bolt instant-detach quiver.
 Additionally, the crossbow has important safety mechanisms like a built-in safety and dry-fire inhibitor.

 It is also one of our top picks for best crossbow for women.